 - 1. Physical education will be a course of study that focuses on students' physical literacy and development of motor skills; - 2.
 Staff encourages and provides support for parental involvement in their children's physical education; - 3.
 Physical education courses will be the environment where students learn, practice and are assessed on developmentally appropriate knowledge, skills and confidence to become physically literate; - 4.
 Instruction, provided by adequately prepared teachers, i.e., licensed or endorsed to teach physical education, will meet the state adopted academic content standards for physical education (Oregon Revised Statute (ORS) 329.045).
 Teachers of physical education shall regularly participate in professional development activities annually; - 5.
 Every public school student in [pre-]kindergarten through grade 8 shall participate in physical education for the entire school year.
-Students in kindergarten through grade [5] [6] shall participate for a least 150 minutes during each school week, and students in grades [6] [7] through 8 for at least 225 minutes per school week; - 6.
+Students in kindergarten through grade [5] [6] shall participate for a least 150 minutes during each school week, and students in grades [6] [7] through 8 for at least an average of 150 minutes during each school week, as calculated over the duration of a school year; - 6.
 Physical activity will be integrated across curricula and throughout the school day.
 Movement will be made a part of all classes or courses as part of a well-rounded education; - 7.
 Physical activity during the school day (including, but not limited to, recess, classroom physical activity breaks or physical education) will not be used as a punishment or a reward; - 8.
 At least 50 percent of the weekly physical education class time in grades K through 8 shall be devoted to actual physical activity; - 9.
 Physical activity is a planned part of all school-community events; - 10.
 Materials promoting physical activity are sent home with students and published on the district website.